Bylaws of Artist Management Association, Inc.

 Section 4.
 Purposes.
 The corporation is organized to provide leadership, shared resources and information, and a voice for its members in the creative industry, with the goal of improving the industry’s ability to serve artists, clients, and employees.
 Notwithstanding any of the statements of purposes and powers of the corporation contained herein, the corporation shall not, except to an insubstantial degree, engage in any activity or exercise any powers that are not in furtherance of the specific purposes of the corporation.

-Section 1.
+• Section 1.
 Generally.
-Membership in the corporation shall be open to businesses focused on representation and management of still and motion content artists and creators.
+Membership in the corporation shall be open to businesses whose primary function is representation and management of still and motion content artists and creators and who demonstrate a commitment to finding, nurturing, marketing, and managing the careers of their artists.
 Invitations and applications for membership, and approval of any applications, shall be determined, from time to time, by the Board or its designee.
 Membership in the corporation shall commence upon approval of the Board of such potential member’s application, or as otherwise determined by the Board, and such membership shall continue until such entity or person resigns its membership or has its membership revoked by the Board, or as otherwise determined by the Board, in accordance with Article II, Section 4 of these bylaws (such entity or person during such period, a “Member”).

 Section 2.
 Obligations of Membership.
 Membership in the corporation obligates each Member to commit to the purposes of the corporation, as set forth in these bylaws.
 Each Member shall designate an individual to serve as its primary representative to communicate with the corporation on behalf of such Member.